 After my diagnosis, I got into the process you go through when you lose something or someone you can’t replace and you know there is nothing you can do about it.
 I know it sounds a lot like the grieving process, and the more I think about it, the more I realize that it might be exactly what I am going through.

-Isn’t it grieving, to try to adjust to a new, uncontrollable and terrifying situation that takes every ounce of rebellion you ever had ?
+Isn’t it grieving, to try to adjust to a new, uncontrollable and terrifying situation that takes every ounce of resilience you ever had ?
 In my opinion, you grieve when you know there is no way out and that all you can do is accept.

 Acceptance is not easy.
 It never was.
 Sometimes, I wonder if I’m on the right path, the one that will lead me to it.
 This path I’m walking on, is scattered with pain, incomprehension and solitude.
 The more I think that I’m getting closer to the light at the end of the tunnel, the more I realize that it might just be a train coming my way (thanks Metallica for putting this metaphor in my head).